 Balance sheet.
 A listing of a company's assets, liabilities, and net worth as of a fixed point in time.

 Board of Directors.
 A group of individuals, elected by the shareholders of a company, who oversee the management of the company.

 Break-even analysis.
 The method of determining the exact point at which a company makes neither a profit nor a loss.

 Business plan.
-A written document that describes a business, its objectives, strategies, market and financial forecast.
+A written document that describes a business, its objectives, strategies, market, and financial forecast.

 Capital.
-Monies invested in a business enterprise.
+Monies that are invested into a business enterprise.

 Cash basis accounting.
 An accounting method that records sales and expenses when the transfer of cash occurs.

 Cash flow statement.
 A charting of sources and uses of cash of a business.